Mechanix-Ufscar/web-api/README.md

     GET /api/mechanic

-You should see this message on the Postman result.
+You should see this message:

 `Unauthorized`